Correlated quantum machines beyond the standard second law: Abstract

 \section{Abstract}

 The laws of thermodynamics strongly restrict the performance of thermal machines.
 Standard thermodynamics, initially developed for uncorrelated macroscopic systems, does not hold for microscopic systems correlated with their environments.
-We here derive exact generalized laws of quantum thermodynamics for arbitrary, time-periodic, open systems that account for all possible correlations between all involved parties.
-We demonstrate the existence of two basic modes of engine operation: the usual thermal case, where heat is converted into work, and a novel athermal regime, where work is extracted from entropic resources, such as system-bath correlations.
-In the latter regime, the efficiency of a quantum engine is not bounded by the usual Carnot formula.
-Our results provide a unified formalism to determine the efficiency of correlated microscopic thermal devices.
+We here derive an exact formula for the efficiency of \textit{any} cyclically driven quantum engine by using generalized laws of quantum thermodynamics that account for all possible correlations between all involved parties, including initial correlations.
+Furthermore, we demonstrate the existence of two basic modes of engine operation: the usual thermal case, where heat is converted into work, and a novel athermal regime, where work is extracted from entropic resources, such as system-bath correlations.
+In the latter regime, the efficiency is not bounded by the usual Carnot formula.
+Our results provide a unified formalism to determine the efficiency of correlated microscopic quantum machines.

-Thermodynamics offers a powerful framework to describe the equilibrium properties of macroscopic systems.
+\textbf{INTRODUCTION}\\ Thermodynamics offers a powerful framework to describe the equilibrium properties of macroscopic systems.
 By providing quantitative relationships between observable quantities, it allows one to predict the state of arbitrary systems when external parameters are varied \cite{pip66}.
 An important application of the formalism is the study of the interconversion of different energy forms, such as mechanical, chemical and thermal energies.
 In particular, the laws of thermodynamics restrict the efficiency of heat-work conversion in cyclic processes \cite{pip66}.
-The maximum achievable value of the efficiency, defined as the ratio of work output and heat input, of any heat engine coupled to two thermal baths is thus given by the Carnot formula, $\eta_C = 1-T_c/T_h$, where $T_{c,h}$ are the respective temperatures of the cold and hot reservoirs \cite{pip66}.
+The maximum achievable value of the efficiency, defined as the ratio of work output and heat input, of any heat engine coupled to two thermal baths is thus given by the Carnot formula, $\eta_\text{C} = 1-T_\text{c}/T_\text{h}$, where $T_\text{c,h}$ are the respective temperatures of the cold and hot heat reservoirs \cite{pip66}.